1. Extend the Universal Eviction Moratorium

 BEFORE HOUSING COURTS REOPEN:

-- Right to Counsel(RTC) works.
-In the first two years of RTC in NYC, 84% of tenants who had a Right to Counsel lawyer won their case and stayed in their homes.
+Right to Counsel(RTC) works.
+In the first three years of RTC in NYC, 86% of tenants who had a Right to Counsel lawyer won their case and stayed in their homes.

-- Prior to COVID-19, there was overwhelming support to expand the Right to Counsel and fund tenant organizing.
-More than two-thirds of City Council Members were in support of legislation that addressed these issues along with more than 25 organizations and thousands of tenants.
+Prior to COVID-19, there was overwhelming support to expand the Right to Counsel and fund tenant organizing.
+More than two-thirds of City Council Members were in support of this legislation along with more than 25 organizations and thousands of tenants.

 3. Slow Down Eviction Cases